Rigorous asymptotics of a KdV soliton gas: Behaviour of the potential as

-From the above expansions, using (\ref{uexp0}), the explicit expression of $\Delta$ in (\ref{Delta}), and the parity of $\vartheta_3(z;2\tau)$ we obtain the expression of $u(x)$ in \eqref{u_theo}.
+From the above expansions, using (\ref{uexp0}), and the explicit expression of $\Delta$ in (\ref{Delta}), we obtain the expression of $u(x)$ in \eqref{u_theo}.
 In order to obtain the expression (\ref{udn}) we need the following identity (see e.g. \cite{Lawden} pg.
 45 exercise 16 and 3.5.5)

 where $\Jac\le( z\le| \, m\ri. \ri)$ is the Jacobi elliptic function of modulus $m$ and period $2K(m)$ and we recall that $2\tau=iK(m')/K(m)$.
 Then we can write

 so that the expression for $u(x)$ in (\ref{u_theo}) can be written in the form (\ref{udn}). \end{proof}